JosiahFu/CodArch/README.md

 # CodArch

-A profile for archiso that includes many tools I use and a riced i3.
+A profile for archiso (Arch live image builder) that includes many tools I use and a riced i3.

 ## Building